Soft Caramel Popcorn

 - 1 cup light corn syrup (312 grams)

 - 1 teaspoon vanilla extract

-- Line a large sheet pan with wax paper and top with popped popcorn.
-Use two sheet pans if necessary.
+- Line 2-3 large sheet pans with wax paper and top with popped popcorn.

 - Remove from heat and add the sweetened condensed milk, salt, and vanilla extract.
 Stir until smooth.
-Pour over the popcorn and stir to evenly coat the popcorn (recruit a helper if needed!).
+Pour caramel sauce over the popcorn and stir to evenly coat the popcorn (recruit a helper if needed!).